ozgunbos/n11Cases/README.md

 ```
 * Also, ```browserName``` can be changed to firefox to use Firefox Driver.

-* To run test following commands should be run
+* To run test following commands should be run.

 ``` mvn clean install ```